ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

 #   url: https://www.krishnaswamylab.org/

 # Short bio (displayed in user profile at end of posts)
-bio: Researcher in machine learning + healthcare.
+bio: Researcher in machine learning and healthcare.

 # Interests to show in About widget
 interests:
+- Manifold Learning
 - Machine Learning in Healthcare
-- Neural Network Manifold
 - Computer Vision
 - Medical Imaging
 - Computational Biology